Blazor is Awesome

 Under .Net 10 Blazor web assembly loads and runs fast.
 The first page comes up right away and is 'live', no more waiting.
 I run a Blazor server app and a Blazor web assembly app in the same Azure data center, connecting to the same SQL Server database, and performance wise I can't see any difference.
 I am sure SignalR is faster but I can't tell.

-The hot reload issue is a tempest in a teapot.
-When I make a change I recompile.
+I think the hot reload issue is a tempest in a teapot.
+I use it occasionally, and I can see why others might find it useful, but when I make a change I recompile.
 It takes 2 seconds.

-With Blazor you don't have to write a Web API, you get it for free.
+Database connectivity.
+Client-side frameworks like React and Angular require a backend API to connect to your database.
+Which means you will need to write it.
+With Blazor web assembly you get it for free.
 As a business application developer all my projects sit on a SQL Server database.
 With Entity Framework and Database First all the underlying database connectivity is built for you.
 This is an enormous time saver.
-If you have ever had to build a Web API you know how much work it can be be.
+If you have ever had to build a Web API with lots of endpoints you know how much work it can be be.

 The React Developer Community is huge, and I understand the benefit of this.
 But there is plenty of third party functionality available for Blazor (MudBlazor, BlazorBootstrap, BlazorCalendar, and more).
 As a developer of business apps, all the tools I need are available.